 If the Access Point is activated, the wireless function will be available even without the external antenna because of an additional printed antenna.
 To adopt the wireless security protection measures, please refer to 4.3.3 Wireless.

-Step 6: Click NEXT to finish the Quick Start.
+Step 6: Click NEXT to save the current settings.